 Have you ever wondered where you can find the best BBQ restaurants in London?
 Well, here you have our compilation of the places where you’ll eat the best barbecue grill.
-You’ll know what we’re talking about; massive slabs of meat, mouth-watering vegetables, or sweet fruit, plus the amazing flavour of smokey charcoal covering it.
-Here’s a rundown of 14 of the best BBQ restaurants in London.
+You’ll know what we’re talking about; massive slabs of juicy meat, mouth-watering vegetables, or sweet fruit, plus the amazing flavour of smokey charcoal covering it.
+Here’s a rundown of 15 of the best BBQ restaurants in London for you to discover this Summer.

 1. Berber & Q